unionai-oss/pandera/docs/source/pyspark_sql.rst

     |15 |Butter |null |[more details here]     |{product_category -> bakery}|
     +---+-------+-----+------------------------+----------------------------+

+In above example, `PanderaSchema` class inherits from `DataFrameModel` base class.
+It has type annotations for 5 fields with 2 of the fields having checks enforced e.g. `gt=5` and `str_startswith="B"`.

+Just to simulate some schema and data validations, we also defined native spark's schema `spark_schema` and enforced it on our dataframe `df`.

-You can use the :py:func:`~PanderaSchema.validate` function to validate pyspark sql dataframes at runtime.
+Next, you can use the :py:func:`~PanderaSchema.validate` function to validate pyspark sql dataframes at runtime.
-If you notice in below code the output is expected to be dataframe with an appended attribute "pandera", which itself contains an errors attribute that stores the error report.

 .. testcode:: native_pyspark

     df_out = PanderaSchema.validate(check_obj=df)

+After running :py:func:`~PanderaSchema.validate`, the returned object `df_out` will be a `pyspark` dataframe extended to hold validation results  on it.

+You can print the validation results as follows:

+.. testcode:: native_pyspark

     df_out_errors = df_out.pandera.errors
     print(df_out_errors)

 .. testoutput:: native_pyspark